gear-foundation/gear-wiki/docs/developing-contracts/examples/lottery.md

 )
 ```

 Lottery winner calculation.
-Only owner can pick the winner.
+Only the owner can pick the winner.

 ```rust
 async fn pick_winner(